 The India trip was a chance to see a side of India that you can only get a glimpse of on your own as a tourist…I met Indian people of all backgrounds and gained more insight into that country than on any of my previous trips there.
 (Suzie, India Trip 2011).

 Travelling with CERES Global to India was a profound group experience.
 I felt privileged to witness and become part of the powerful community connections that CERES has created and nurtured over the years.
 (India Trip 2011).

 Working with the women’s groups was one of the most enriching and enlightening experiences I have had.
 Nothing could have prepared me for the impact these amazing women’s stories had on me.
 I believe the courage the women showed in sharing their stories has given me greater courage in my own life.
-I carry these women’s stories around with me each day and I feel so honoured to be able to do so.
-I am so grateful for this experience, and I can’t wait to return.
 (India Trip 2011).

-This trip was amazing.
-The value in global communication within an NGO such as Ceres and the one we worked with in India is greater than we can ever truly appreciate.
-(India Trip 2007).
+The value in global communication within an NGO such as CERES and the one we worked with in India is greater than we can ever truly appreciate.

 It was for me, an amazing and humbling experience to learn from these beautiful women, to simply sit, observe and for a short time become part of the rhythms of Mäpuru.
 (Claire, Mapuru 2011 Trip).

 We sit here, weaving, knowing you are thinking about us the same way we are thinking about you… (Margaret, Mäpuru elder).